-Love, Peace & Hairgrease is a two-act musical play by Tara Lynn Taylor about a young black woman and the pressures she faces to hide her natural hair and conform to societal expectations for her appearance.
+Love, Peace & Hairgrease is a Merritt-nominated two-act musical play by Tara Lynn Taylor about a young black woman and the pressures she faces to hide her natural hair and conform to societal expectations for her appearance.
 Leaning on soul and R&B music traditions, Mark composed much of the music for Tara’s lyrics & melody.
-As Music Director, Mark also arranged the sheet music and leads a 5-piece band.
-The show runs for 10 days in October as Eastern Front Theatre’s 2022 mainstage production.
+As Music Director, Mark also arranged the sheet music and led a 5-piece band.
+The show ran for 10 days in October 2022 as Eastern Front Theatre’s 2022 mainstage production and was nominated for “Outstanding Production by a New or Emerging Company” at Theatre Nova Scotia’s 2023 Robert Merritt Awards.